 The third important structural issue in specifying a hazard duration model is unobserved heterogeneity.
 Unobserved heterogeneity arises when unobserved factors (i.e., those not captured by the covariate effects) influence durations.
-It is now well-established that failure to control for unobserved heterogeneity can produce severe bias in the nature of duration dependence and the estimates of the covariate effects (Heckman and Singer 1984).
+It is now well-established that failure to control for unobserved heterogeneity can produce severe bias in the nature of duration dependence and the estimates of the covariate effects (Heckman and Singer, 1984).
 Specifically, failure to incorporate heterogeneity appears to lead to a downward biased estimate of duration dependence and a bias toward zero for the effect of external covariates.

-The standard procedure used to control for unobserved heterogeneity is the random effects estimator (see Flinn and Heckman 1982).
-In the PH specification with cross-sectional data (i.e., one duration spell per decision maker), heterogeneity is introduced as follows:
+The standard procedure used to control for unobserved heterogeneity is the random effects estimator (see Flinn and Heckman, 1982).
+In the PH specification, heterogeneity is introduced as follows: